Nordix/metal3-clusterapi-docs/metal3/AIR-138_kubeadm-rotating-ca.md

 4. The whole process of CA rotation need more experiments to conclude on service downtime.

 ## Note
 A new component [kubernetes operator](https://github.com/kubernetes/kubeadm/issues/1698) is proposed to control configuration changes, and upgrades in a systematic fashion.
 It will possibly include a few of the concerns mentioned here i.e. enable support for cluster lifecycle activities like certificate rotation, client certificate renewal and other related activities in kubeadm.
-It would be important to keep an eye on these activities and suggest relevant changes required for airship.